Businesses live and die based on their working capital.

 Negative Working Capital

 Many times we come accross a company that has a negative working capital.
-This is the same as a current ration < 1.
+This is the same as a current ratio < 1.
 When this happens, the company may have trouble paying its creditors and suppliers in the short term.
 This can lead to financial difficulties or even bankruptcy.
 However, this situation can and does arise temporarily.
 If the company is otherwise financially strong, it can remedy this situation by either raising new capital, or by converting an existing long term asset to cash (for example, selling of some property).

 Working Capital Ratio